 Because my perspective has kind of shifted, it gives me the ability to see comments like this in a different light.

 The HD 201

 Likewise, my perspective on the HD 201 has changed.
-When I first bought the headphone back in 2015, I hated it.
+When I first bought the headphone back in 2015, I hated them.
 I thought it sounded kind of boring and bland.

-In short, I ended up giving the headphone away, partly because I didn’t like it, and partly because I wanted to be a good Samaritan and earn brownie points with God (which is also a losing proposition) and a conversation for another day.
+In short, I ended up giving the headphone away, partly because I didn’t like them, and partly because I wanted to be a good Samaritan.

 Yay for charity!

 - Price: Check Amazon! | Check ebay!

 - Type: Closed Back.
 Closed back vs. Open back headphones.